kubernetes/test-infra/coverage/docs/design.md

 # Usage with prow
+We pack the test coverage feature in a container, that is triggered to run by a CI/CD system such as prow, in response to Github events such as pulls and merges.
+The behavior varies in presubmit and postsubmit workflows, which is discussed in latter sections.

+Prow is a CI/CD system that is tested working well with this Code Coverage tool.
-Prow can be used as the system to handle Github events mentioned in the two workflows.
+- Prow can be used as the system to handle Github events mentioned in the two workflows.

-Prow, in both workflows, supplies the flags & secrets for the binary, clones the repository and uploads logs & artifacts to GCS bucket.
+- Prow, in both workflows, supplies the flags & secrets for the binary, clones the repository and uploads logs & artifacts to GCS bucket.

-The pre-submit prow job is triggered by any new commit to a PR.
+  - The pre-submit prow job is triggered by any new commit to a PR.
 At the end of the binary run, it can return a pass or fail status context to Github.
 Tide can use that status to block PR with low coverage.

-The post-submit prow job is triggered by merge events to the base branch.
+  - The post-submit prow job is triggered by merge events to the base branch.

 ## Prow Configuration File
-As mentioned earlier, we use configuration file to store repository specific information.
-Below is an example that contains the args that will be supplied to the coverage container
+Here is an example of a pre-submit prow job spec that runs uses the coverage tool in a container (the container build file can be found [here](https://github.com/kubernetes/test-infra/blob/a1e910ae6811a1821ad98fa28e6fad03972a8c20/coverage/Makefile)).
+The args section includes all the arguments for the binary of the tool.
 ```
   - name: pull-knative-serving-go-coverage
     labels: